TLShuang/PG16/README.md

 ---

 ## Setup
-### Required Components
+### Physical Setup and Components
 - Plug and Make Kit with modulinos
 - Modulino Buzzer, Buttons, Knob, Distance, Movement, and Pixels
 - Power supply (USB or battery)
 - Adafruit MPR121 Capacitive Touch Sensor
 - TL synth PCB or any capacitive items
-- 3D print carrier
+- 3D printer

+### Software Setup
+We used the following software to design this project.
+To recreate, you may use the following or use the provided file directly.
+You may also choose softwares that you feel comfortable using.
+- Fusion 360 (Schematic and PCB)
+- Solidworks (Enclosure Design)
+- Bambu Studio (3D Printing Slicer)
+- Arduino IDE (Programming)

 ### Assembly
 1. Connect the MPR121 sensor on PCB for capacitive touch input.
+You can directly solder the MPR121 with male headers or use female headers.
-2. Attach all Modulino components to the mainboard.
+2. Attach all Modulino components to the microcontroller and on the mainboard or plateboard.
-3. Connect the LED Matrix and LED strip for visual feedback.
+3. Connect all the used Modulino with the Qwiic connectors provided in the kit.
 4. Upload the provided code to your Arduino.

 ---